-The word "contract" as used in this chapter, shall be construed to include every agreement, in writing or otherwise, executed or executory, by which any commodities, work or service are to be furnished to or done for the city, and every transaction whereby an expenditure is made or incurred on the part of the city or any department or officer thereof.
+The word "contract" as used in the Chapter, shall be construed to include every agreement, in writing or otherwise, executed, or executory, by which any commodities, work or service are to be furnished to or done for the City, and every transaction whereby an expenditure is made or incurred on the part of the City or any department or officer thereof.

-All action in this chapter required or authorized to be taken by the council shall be by resolution or ordinance.
+All action in this Chapter required or authorized to be taken by the Council shall be by Résolution or Ordinance.